Kurogami2134/p3rdml_modman/README.md

 ### Code Mods

+Code mods must specify a file to be installed as a mod.

+    [MOD INFO]
+    Name="MOD NAME"
+    Files="FILE"
+    Type="Code"

-Code mods may reference multiple files to be enabled as a single mod.
+Code mods may also reference multiple files to be enabled as a single mod.

     [MOD INFO]
     Name="MOD NAME"